 Healthcare-generated data can be used at multiple stages in the ePCT process, from the design phase, to conduct of the pilot study and full trial, to subsequent dissemination (Figure 1).
-In the design phase, which is the main focus of the IMPACT Collaboratory, investigators can use existing data to identify potential participants to calculate power and sample size estimates.
-Existing data can also help in the design phase by enabling the identification and characterization of eligible healthcare settings, including considerations of representation of diverse populations.
-Aggregated data from healthcare systems are available from EHR data infrastructures; and publicly available data sources such as provider files available through CMS (e.g. PECOS,8 Certification and Survey Provider Enhanced Reports (CASPER)9); or through websites (e.g. OHSDI Atlas,10 ACT,11 Nursing HomeCompare (medicare.gov/nursing HomeCompare),12 LTFocus (Itcfocus.org),13 Dartmouth Atlas14).
+In the design phase, which is the main focus of the IMPACT Collaboratory, investigators can use existing data to identify potential participants and calculate power and sample size estimates.
+Existing data can also help in the design phase by enabling the identification and characterization of eligible healthcare settings including considerations of representation of diverse populations.
+Aggregated data from healthcare systems are available from EHR data infrastructures; publicly available data sources such as provider files available through CMS (eg, Medicare Provider Enrollment, Chain, and Ownership System [PECOS],8 Certification and Survey Provider Enhanced Reports [CAS-PER]9) or through websites (eg, OHSDI Atlas,10 Accrual to Clinical Trials [ACT],11 Nursing HomeCompare (medicare. gov/nursing HomeCompare),12 LTFocus (ltcfocus.org),13 and Dartmouth Atlas14).
 These aggregated data can also be used to assure balance on key measures between clusters in each trial arm during the randomization process.